wirdehall/transition-router-react/README.md

 A path is otherwise just a string with the ability to use wildcards and splat.

-A path can also be an array of strings which can be matched against to display your component, in case of an array, all other rules for a path still applies.
+A path can also be an array of strings which can be matched against to display your component.
+In case of an array, all other rules for a path still applies.

 ##### Wildcard
 A wildcard starts with a colon.